dustinlacewell/capn/README.markdown

 ### Configuration

-capn uses a simple YAML file for specifying paths and their hook.
+capn uses a simple YAML file for specifying paths and their hooks.
 As a quick example, consider the following:

      settings: